spajic/lobanov/README.md

 - You can run just one spec to update the schema.
 No need to run all specs.
 - It allows to modify schema by hand and keep the changes.
 - No DSL.
 Nothing new to learn, just add `:lobanov` tag and you are all set.
-- Schema is generated automatically, you can tweak it if you want.
 - Ability to generate a directory with convenient structure for manual work with openapi-schema.
 And automatically bundle it to single file for export.
 - It validates the API response in your spec against stored schema.